Dargaville Activities You Can’t Miss!

 9. Explore the Waipoua Forest

 Waipoua Forest is home to the largest trees in New Zealand!
 Seeing Tane Mahuta – the Lord of the Forest, is an absolute must-do when exploring the Kauri Coast.
 There are several short walks in the Waipoua Forest taking you to amazing tall stands of kauri.
-Alternatively, book a cultural waling tour with Footprints Waipoua.
+Alternatively, book a cultural walking tour with Footprints Waipoua on Viator or Tripadvisor.

-Location: 62km north of Dargaville along State Highway 12.
+Location: 62km (38.5 miles) north of Dargaville along State Highway 12.
 Walks and parking areas are along the roadside.

 The Northern Wairoa Golf Course is an affordable and visitor-friendly 18-hole golf course.
 With sea views and tree-lined fairways, this is certainly a great place to play golf.
 Golf club hire is available from the nearby motor camp.
 For more golfing inspiration, take a look at 21 Best Golf Courses in New Zealand.

-Location: 12km west of Dargaville down Bayleys Coast Road.
+Location: 12km (7 miles) west of Dargaville down Bayleys Coast Road.